BKMExpress/iOSBKMExpressSDK/README.md

     #define BKM_EXPRESS_SDK_API_KEY @"Given by BKM"
     #define QUICK_PAY_TOKEN @"Quick pay token will be given by BKM after the merchant integration"
+    #define kPAIRING_TICKET @"Ticket will be given by BKM after the merchant integration"

     @interface ViewController () <BKMExpressPairingDelegate>